Low Waste Bathroom, Laundry & Pets

 We created these guides so they are easy to use and you don't need to scroll through heaps of information.
 Simple click the + sign and you will see all the plastic-free info relevant to that topic and links to New Zealand stores.

 This is guide 3 of 3 for the Plastic Free Living Guides - we are talking about everything YOU.
 Those personal products and choices that make up your daily routine.

 3. ** Means Discount For You With Code 'CALIWOODS':

 See two asterisks (like this**) next to a brand link?
 This means there will be a discount for you if you follow and buy from the link and enter the code at Checkout.
 Some of our friends give us a percentage of the sale as well - since we are a Social Enterprise, this money goes back into reaching more people with this and other Sustainability info.
 Win for you, Win for us, Win for our friends, Win for the Planet!

 Let’s see how we can make some easy plastic-free swaps at home.
 Choose only 1 or 2 things to change at one time and come back to the guide later when you are ready for more!BATHROOM

-✔️Go Natural: Look for more natural cleaning products and use regularly to avoid build up.
+✔️ Go Natural: Look for more natural cleaning products and use regularly to avoid build up.
 These are better for your health and for the planet when they go down the drain.
-Check out EcoStore cleaners are available for refills at most Bulk Stores.
+Conscious NZ have a great cleansing paste that is perfect for the shower.
+Most Bulk Stores also have Ecostore cleaners available for refills.

 🚫 Letting Litres of water unnecessarily pour down the drain